-- When FortiClient connects Telemetry to EMS, the FortiClient logs are displayed in the FortiClient ADOM in FortiAnalyzer.
-In this scenario FortiGate is not used. - When FortiClient connects Telemetry to FortiGate, the FortiClient logs are displayed in the FortiGate ADOM.
+- When FortiClient connects Telemetry to EMS, the FortiClient logs display in the FortiClient ADOM in FortiAnalyzer.
+In this scenario FortiGate is not used. - When FortiClient connects Telemetry to FortiGate, the FortiClient logs display in the FortiGate ADOM.
 Even if EMS is used with FortiGate to manage FortiClient endpoints, the FortiClient logs still display in the FortiGate ADOM.